wp-plugins/hotspots/readme.txt

 Custom events can be added for mouse clicks, touch screen taps or form submits on any HTML element selected using a jQuery selector.
 Alternatively you can use JavaScript to save custom events using the saveEvent function of the global hotspots object

 i.e. hotspots.saveEvent('my_event','My description', 'My misc data');

+*Note: This plugin has been formelly known as Hotspots User Tracker*

 == Installation ==